KirkBrooks/4D_FormTools/README.md

 It's just 4D code and you know how to write 4D code.
 The form object is just an object.

-## Backup first
+## Backup first!

 This is a fantastic tool but it really is important to be smart when you use it.
 If you aren't using git or some other version control I don't really recommend using it.
 You can change too much too fast.
 Otherwise - the best practice is to make a new branch of the project before you start.
 If you make a mistake you just revert that file - or the whole session.

+##

 ## Contributing